Skip to content

 Support the Breakthrough Scholars Program

 Interested in supporting our Breakthrough Scholars Program, either for scholarships or programmatic enhancements?
-Please contact Paul Brammer, Director of Development for the Clemson University Honors College.
+Please contact Sherece Smith, Associate Director of the Breakthrough Scholars Program.

 You can also make an online gift to the program.
 Choose "Clemson Honors Breakthrough Scholars Program account" in the pulldown menu under your donation amount.